Wesley Weber: Counterfeiting

 During his teenage years Wesley Weber was able to forge all kind of documents, including insurance certificates, welfare cards, cheques and gift certificates.
 In 1997 he was sentenced to three months for forgery.
 After that, he spent weeks tinkering with scanned copies of banknotes to perfect the simulated images and security features using techniques he found on websites.
 He used editing software that allowed to enlarge the image up to 1000 times and printed more than 7.7 million dollars using an HP Deskjet printer.
 To emulate the security features of the real money, Weber used special paper that did not glow under UV light as well as custom foil to forge the metallic patch on the bills.
 He also purchased fluorescent paint to simulate another feature, the polymer UV responsive dots.
 He was arrested in October 2000 after a police raid into the building used to print the money, where they seized over a quarter million dollars in counterfeit bills.
 By November 2001, over 40 000 fake bills had been detected and taken out of circulation.
 Police started following Weber's trail after he used his 100 dollar counterfeit bills to pay for a three-thousand dollar purchase at an auto parts supplier.
 The year he was arrested, Canada changed their currency bills, introducing new security features to try to prevent counterfeiting.
 Weber pleaded guilty in August 2001, and received a five-year prison sentence.
 Weber was released from jail in August 2006 and moved to Richmond Hill, Ontario where he worked selling phones.
+In 2017, a report by the Bank of Canada cited Weber as one of the most well-known counterfeiters in the country.